-Following the moratorium, a scientific inquiry into hydraulic fracturing was established.
-On 12 December 2017, Falcon noted the publication of the draft Final Report by the inquiry.
+In September 2016, the Northern Territory introduced a moratorium on hydraulic fracturing and a scientific inquiry into hydraulic fracturing was duly established.
+On 27 March 2018, Falcon Australia noted the publication of the Final Report by the scientific inquiry into hydraulic fracturing.